 Spanish minors intending to study abroad must first complete a minimum of two semesters of college-level Spanish.
+Prior to their semester abroad, Spanish minors should work carefully with their advisors to ensure all courses taken off campus will count for the minor.

-- SP 001 Elementary Spanish I (4) Introduction to the four basic language skills: reading, writing, listening, and speaking, with emphasis on oral communication.
+SP 001 Elementary Spanish I (4) Introduction to the four basic language skills: reading, writing, listening, and speaking, with emphasis on oral communication.
 All skills reinforced through cultural readings.
 The course is taught almost exclusively in Spanish.
-Spanish 1 is for students with no prior Spanish experience or who have taken less than two years of high school Spanish. - SP 002 Elementary Spanish II (4) Continued introduction to the four basic language skills: reading, writing, listening, and speaking, with emphasis on oral communication.
+Spanish 1 is for students with no prior Spanish experience or who have taken less than two years of high school Spanish.

+- SP 002 Elementary Spanish II (4) Continued introduction to the four basic language skills: reading, writing, listening, and speaking, with emphasis on oral communication.
 All skills reinforced through cultural readings.
 The course is taught almost exclusively in Spanish.
-Pre-requisite: Placement test or Spanish 1 at the college level.

-- SP 003 Intermediate Spanish I (4) Further development of the four basic language skills: reading, writing, listening, and speaking, with emphasis on oral communication.
+Pre-requisite: Placement test or Spanish 1 at the college level. - SP 003 Intermediate Spanish I (4) Further development of the four basic language skills: reading, writing, listening, and speaking, with emphasis on oral communication.
 All skills reinforced through cultural readings.
 Multiple short essays required.
 The course is taught exclusively in Spanish.
 Pre-requisite: Placement test or Spanish 2 at the college level. - SP 004 Intermediate Spanish II (4) Further development & refinement of the four basic language skills: reading, writing, listening.
 All skills reinforced through cultural readings.
 At this level, care and attention will be placed on students' ability to write coherently in Spanish.
 The course is taught exclusively in Spanish.
 Pre-requisite: Placement test or Spanish 3 at the college level.